Magento SEO Full Guide: Features, Tips, and Best Practices

 • Increase your online visibility by ranking your site higher on SERPs

-Here are the do’s and don’ts when selecting your Magento 2 extensions:
+To better guide you in this process, here are the dos and don’ts to consider when selecting your Magento 2 extensions:

 • Do’s:

-• Allot a budget to spend on premium Magento extensions
+• Allot the budget to spend on premium Magento extensions.

-• Talk to a team of developers and get their support and recommendations before integrating extensions
+• Talk to a team of Magento developers and get their support and recommendations before integrating extensions.

 • Don’ts:

-• Don’t select extensions that don’t have a developer’s support
+• Don’t select extensions that don’t have developer’s support.

 Top Magento SEO Extensions